mathfour/houston-run-commuter/README.md

 ## Tests
 #### Works on
-* Devices it works with
+* iOS Devices that support geolocation

 #### Does not work on
-* Devices it doesn't work with
+* Devices it doesn't work with non-iOS devices

 ## Contributors
 ### Artwork